bucketeer-io/bucketeer/docs/rfcs/0002-improve-evaluation-count.md

   * Doesn't need much space to store the counts
   * No need to create a service and a table to summarize the daily count
   * No need to create a scheduled workflow to delete old data
-  * Support up to 60k connections
+  * Support up to 60k connections (We can add more replicas for reading if needed without downtime)
   * Cluster cost is cheap

 * Cons
   * Need to create a scheduled workflow to backup the current data
   * There is an error rate of up to 0.81% for the unique count
+  * We need to monitor from time to time the storage usage
+  * SLA (99.9% >=) is a little low compared to PostgreSQL

 See also: [pricing](https://cloud.google.com/memorystore/docs/redis/pricing)